Skip to Main Site Navigation Skip to Content Skip to Footer

 HON 380 - Directed Honors Research and HON 488 - Honors Thesis

-These courses comprise the capstone experience for honors students at Eastern.
-Ideally, the completion of this 7-credit thesis requirement will provide an opportunity to utilize many of the skills on which their earlier honors courses focused.
-The successful student will demonstrate his/her capacity to identify a question or project, understand its relevance within one's particular discipline, articulate a strategy for execution of the project, and complete a thesis written in the format appropriate to the discipline.
+These courses comprise the capstone experience for Honors Scholars at Eastern.
+Ideally, the completion of this 7-credit thesis requirement (spread over three semesters) will provide an opportunity to utilize many of the skills on which their earlier Honors courses focused.
+The successful student will demonstrate the capacity to identify a question or project, understand its relevance within one's particular discipline, articulate a strategy for execution of the project, and complete a thesis written in the format appropriate to the discipline.
 Moreover this experience should provide evidence of a student's capacity to successfully complete a long-term project that reflects higher order learning and a sense of what constitutes scholarship in one's discipline.
-Completion of an acceptable Honors Thesis satisfies the LAC's Tier III requirement.